Kahle21/GossipGirls-MapleRush/README.md

 Players automatically run forward, jump to avoid obstacles, and collect historical artifacts.
-The goal is to survive as long as possible while learning Canadian history.
+The goal is to fully complete each level and collect artifacts while learning about Canadian history.